Cindy Webb Adams, MMT

 My journey into pain and discomfort began as a teenager when something shifted in mid-air while diving into a swimming pool at a summer camp.
 Whatever had occurred limited my range of motion.
 My back really hurt when I leaned backwards, even just a bit.
 My mother scheduled an appointment for me with a "back doctor" who prescribed "strengthening" exercises.
 I was an active teen and participated in band and choir.
 I was a majorette and also a very active member of a 4-H club.
 Over a period of several months I felt better.
 This was my first experience with

 I experienced other injuries and what I call "the insults of daily living" as life went on.
 At some point I went to my primary care physician with pain just inside my left scapula (shoulder blade.)
 My doctor said I had a spasm in my left rhomboid muscle.
 He injected my left rhomboid with a solution of ingredients including a localized pain medication and something to break up inflammation.
 The injection seemed miraculous.
-That lasted a short period of time and I was back for another injection.
+That lasted a short period of time and then I was back for another injection.
 This time there was no relief and I was referred for physical therapy that equated to ultrasound and eventually included lying on hot packs.
 What did this do for me?
 It loosened my back up just enough so that BOTH sides were aching.

 I have seen chiropractors off and on through stages of my life.
 I felt better after each adjustment but that relief did not last long.
 During the years of 2003 and 2004 I saw a chiropractor frequently for my aching back.
 During the summer of 2004 my primary care doctor referred me to a spine and sports rehabilitation program.
 While completing that program I continued to have back pain.